strht3/GTA2DCopy/README.md

 Using HTML5, Phaser, and Javascript.
 Map textures came from [Kenney.nl](https://kenney.nl/assets/roguelike-modern-city), edited in [Tiled](https://www.mapeditor.org/)(app).
 Other Animations(Player,Enemy,Car...etc) made in [pixilart](https://www.pixilart.com/draw#).

 I hope you will enjoy :)

+## Instructions for editing
+file "assets" includes every assets in games.

+Go inside a file "js" to see all codes. main.js includes a base structure of entire game. load.js loads every single assets and files into game start.js is a for start page codes. shop.js, inventory.js, Settings.js is for each pages that are possible in game.

+Go inside file"assets", go to "data", and you will see a map data.

+If you want to edit, first make sure to read throgh main.js simply.(not deep! take it easy) image loading is easier if you put all images into assets/image folder, since you can just copy loading codes in load.js.
+This is same in audios too.

+index.html is a html code of entire web page! do not touch this that much or else it might change entire game.

+As you might know, javascript codes are really long.
+But if you read throgh it, it is easier than you think.
+Take it easy!